Lewy Pattinson: Philanthropy

 Lewy Pattinson was known for his community and charitable donations.
-He donated the L. M. Pattinson Aerial Ambulance which was the first aeroplane in the Royal Flying Doctor Service of Australia.
+He donated the L. M. Pattinson Aerial Ambulance which was the first aeroplane in the Royal Flying Doctor Service.

-The Lewy Miall Pattinson Scholarship was founded in 1943 by a gift of £5000 from Pattinson and supplemented by a bequest of an additional sum of £5000 on his death in January 1944, for the encouragement of the study of pharmaceutical science at The University of Sydney.
+The Lewy Miall Pattinson Scholarship was founded in 1943 by a gift of £5000 from Pattinson and supplemented by a bequest of an additional sum of £5,000 on his death in January 1944, for the encouragement of the study of pharmaceutical science at the University of Sydney.

 There is a street named - Pattinson Crescent - in the suburb of Flynn, Australian Capital Territory.